frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

     c.
 Some individual Gain channels was not allowing to setup on CH greater than CH6.
 Now is fixed.

+2. User Interface:
-2. `RTN` Key now works as `Back` when the screen has a `Back`.
+    a. `RTN` Key now works as `Back` when the screen has a `Back`.
 Makes it easy for navigation..
 Presing `RTN` on the main screen exists the tool.
+    b.
+Much faster refresh of the menus.
+Optimize the process of send/recive menu data from the RX.

 3. The TX now comunicates the SubTrim positions to the RX during `Relearn Servo Setting`.
 This changes the center of movement to one side or another.
 Really not much difference with small amounts of subtrim, previous versions where asuming subtrim of 0.
 When you have an extreame subtrim to one side, it was not moving simetrically.